icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 ![ls /](assets/commands/ls-:.png "ls /")

 We can add several flags to `ls` to change its output.
-Adding `-a` to the command will print all files and directories, **including any hidden files**, in the working directory. `.` and `..` are also printed, which refer to the working directory and its parent directory respectively.
+Adding `-a` to the command will print all files and directories, **including any hidden files**, in the working directory.
+(For more info on hidden files see the Hidden Files section later on). `.` and `..` are also printed, which refer to the working directory and its parent directory respectively.

 ![ls -a](assets/commands/ls-a.png "ls -a")